Ebon Fisher: From art to living systems

-Cultivating living systems
+Cultivating media organisms

+Ebon Fisher's ecological approach to culture in Brooklyn was set against the backdrop of mid 20th century existentialism, an individualistic and human-centric philosophy, and the distancing aesthetics of postmodernism which was still popular in Manhattan throughout the 1980s.
 The French art historian, Frank Popper, has stated in the book, Contemporary Artists, that Fisher's goal was to create neither art nor science, but to cultivate "the living properties of information."
 Citing a body of work spanning street graffiti, immersive rock performance, information sharing theater and viral network ethics, Popper states: “[Fisher’s creations] can be seen as an effort at moving our collective gaze away from both art and science and towards the nurturing of ‘life’ in the broadest, non-objective, and non-human sense.
 It is an attempt to seed a form of ‘subjective ecology.’
 This leads, among other things, to a de-centered authorship where one creates with the community, with the medium, and with nature.”

-Fisher's experimental theater company, Nerve Circle, cultivated what Fisher called "media organisms,” living media systems that helped to revitalize a distressed industrial area of Williamsburg, Brooklyn in the 1990s.
+Fisher's experimental theater company, Nerve Circle, cultivated what Fisher called "media organisms.”
+These were a series of living information sharing systems that helped to build a creative community and eventually revitalize a distressed industrial area of Williamsburg, Brooklyn in the 1990s.
 Fisher and other Immersionists eventually catalyzed a renaissance that spread through much of Brooklyn.
-In 2024, The New York Times included Organism, a 15 hour "web jam”' Fisher instigated for 2,000 artists, musicians and guests, among the immersive events that established Brooklyn as “Where It's At” in New York's cultural life.
-Earlier, in Domus Magazine, Suzan Wines described that all night gathering as a “symbolic climax” to Williamsburg’s creative emergence:
+In 2024, The New York Times included Organism among the immersive events that established Brooklyn as “Where It's At” in New York's cultural life.
+Earlier, in Domus Magazine, Suzan Wines described that all night, weblike system as a “symbolic climax” to Williamsburg’s creative emergence:

 "Conceived by Ebon Fisher, Organism became a kind of symbolic climax to the renegade activity that had been stirring within the community since the late eighties.
 It exploited the notion of architecture as living event, breathing and transforming for fifteen hours in an abandoned mustard factory."

-In his introduction to a museum exhibition at the University of Illinois in 1993, the art historian, Jonathan Fineberg spoke of Fisher’s commitment to creating with, not above, his Brooklyn neighborhood: "After twenty-five years of a language-based focus to the art world – hand in hand with the demise of confidence in the ability of 'vanguard' artists to affect culture by showing radical work in SoHo galleries (much less ones in Kreuzberg or the Marais) – many artists today are returning to immediate experience, to the body, and to a neighborhood cultural interaction.
+Fisher called his immersive systems company Nerve Circle to draw attention to the living social nervous system it was intended to help cultivate.
+In his introduction to a museum exhibition at the University of Illinois in 1993, the art historian, Jonathan Fineberg spoke of Fisher’s commitment to abandon the rubric of high art built within a narrow academic discourse, and to create collaboratively with his Brooklyn neighborhood: "After twenty-five years of a language-based focus to the art world – hand in hand with the demise of confidence in the ability of 'vanguard' artists to affect culture by showing radical work in SoHo galleries (much less ones in Kreuzberg or the Marais) – many artists today are returning to immediate experience, to the body, and to a neighborhood cultural interaction.
 As Ebon Fisher, a key figure on the Williamsburg scene recently told me, 'we're not making art out here, we're creating culture.'"